zhu/documentation-website/_data-prepper/core-apis.md

     password: "mys3cr3t"
 ```

 You can disable authentication of core endpoints using the following configuration.
 Use this with caution because the shutdown API and others will be accessible to anybody with network access to your Data Prepper instance.
+Use the following yaml configuration file:

 ```yaml
 authentication: